 - Local Resources for Parents

 To allow MSRI members, workshop attendees, and other program participants to fully participate in its scientific activities, MSRI is pleased to offer Childcare Grants to researchers with children under the age of 17 years.
 We are grateful to our Family Support Donors for their generosity.

 MSRI prides itself on welcoming mathematicians from all backgrounds and on actively promoting the participation of members from groups historically underrepresented in the mathematical sciences.
 We encourage members of these groups to apply for family support grants.
 Historically underrepresented groups include women, Native Americans, African Americans, Latinos/Hispanics, persons with disabilities, and members of the LGBT+ community.

-These flexible grants may be used for reimbursement of childcare expenses incurred in Berkeley, or at home, including airfare for children and support for companion caregivers or hired childcare providers in Berkeley or to cover the costs of such help at home.
+These flexible grants may be used for reimbursement of childcare expenses incurred in Berkeley, or at home.
+These grants can be used for travel, lodging, and meals for children and a caregiver.
+They can also be used for daycare, nanny, babysitters, and summer camps, either in Berkeley or at the member's home location.
 Please note that, because these funds are taxable, they are available only to US Citizens and Permanent Residents, and foreign visitors with a visa status that allows for compensation, such as a J1.

 School Information for Families with Children in Grades K-12